HeringtonPress/Systems/Equipment.md

 | Medium Shield | 2   | $60  | 15     | [2]    |
 | Large Shield  | 3   | $90  | 25     | [2][3] |

-[1] Can be used offensively to Feint or grapple at reach C, 1 (but not for a shield bash or rush).
+[1] Can be used offensively to Feint or grapple at reach C, 1 (but not for a shield bash).
 A cloak occupies a hand, and a failed block may endanger your arm.

 [2] Can be used offensively, see Shield Bash on the melee weapons table.
 A spike that gives +1 to damage adds $20 to cost and 5 lbs. to weight before shield modifiers.